Application of Sharia by country

-Sharia means islamic law based on age-old concepts.
+Sharia means Islamic law based on Islamic concepts based from Quran and Hadith.
 Since the early Islamic states of the eighth and ninth centuries, Sharia always existed alongside other normative systems.

-Historically, sharia was interpreted by independent jurists (muftis), based on Islamic scriptural sources and various legal methodologies.
-In the modern era, statutes inspired by European codes replaced traditional laws in most parts of the Muslim world, with classical sharia rules retained mainly in personal status (family) laws.
+Historically, Sharia was interpreted by independent jurists (muftis), based on Islamic scriptural sources and various legal methodologies.
+In the modern era, statutes inspired by European codes replaced traditional laws in most parts of the Muslim world, with classical Sharia rules retained mainly in personal status laws.
+Countries such as Pakistan and Saudi Arabia have islam as their state religion, but haven’t implemented sharia law fully.
 These laws were codified by legislative bodies which sought to modernize them without abandoning their foundations in traditional jurisprudence.
-The Islamic revival of the late 20th century brought along calls by Islamist movements for full implementation of sharia, including hudud capital punishments, such as stoning, which in some cases resulted in traditionalist legal reform.
-Some countries with Muslim minorities use sharia-based laws to regulate marriage, inheritance and other personal affairs of their Muslim population.
-The use of Sharia in 21st century is debated and is challenged to be sexist and anti-feminist in nature.
+The Islamic revival of the late 20th century brought along calls by Islamist movements for full implementation of Sharia, including hudud capital punishments, such as stoning, which in some cases resulted in traditionalist legal reform.
+Some countries with Muslim minorities use Sharia-based laws to regulate banking, economics, inheritance, marriage and other governmental and personal affairs of their Muslim population.
+The use of Sharia in non-Muslim countries and on non-Muslims is debated.